Combining podcast-based learning with exercise

 A: The aspects of podcasts that students find most engaging or beneficial could include the storytelling approach, the clarity and enthusiasm of the speaker, the integration of real-world examples, and the use of sound effects or music to enhance the learning experience.
 Text analysis of student feedback on these aspects can provide valuable insights into how to craft more effective educational podcasts.
 For example, analysis could reveal that students appreciate when complex concepts are broken down into relatable stories or when there is a dynamic between multiple speakers, making the content more engaging and easier to understand.
 Incorporating student voice in this way ensures that the podcasts are not only informative but also tailored to what students find most conducive to their learning.

-A: The podcast-based walking programme might present challenges for students with certain learning styles or disabilities.
+A: The podcast-based walking programme might present challenges for students with certain student needs or disabilities.
 For instance, students who are visual learners might find it difficult to grasp concepts without visual aids, and those with physical disabilities might not be able to participate in the walking aspect of the programme.
 Additionally, students with auditory processing disorders could find it challenging to learn solely through auditory means.
 Incorporating student voice through feedback mechanisms can help educators understand these challenges and adapt the programme accordingly.
-This might include providing transcripts of the podcasts for visual learners or those with hearing impairments, offering alternative forms of physical activity for students with mobility issues, or even adapting the content to be more inclusive of different learning styles.
+This might include providing transcripts of the podcasts for visual learners or those with hearing impairments, offering alternative forms of physical activity for students with mobility issues, or even adapting the content to be more inclusive of different student needs.
 Through such adaptations, educators can ensure that the programme is accessible and beneficial to all students, regardless of their learning style or physical capabilities.

 References: